SMccarrick/star-wars-app/README.md

 - Clone repo

-- npm start to start a dev build.
+- npm start to begin a dev build.